Sage-Bionetworks/synapse-login-scipool/README.md

 - Properties file entry
 - SSM parameter

 Note:  The intention is to use SSM to securely store the OAuth client secret.
 Instructions on how to put a parameter into SSM can be found [here](https://docs.aws.amazon.com/cli/latest/reference/ssm/put-parameter.html).
-To store the client secret, use `--name SYNAPSE_OAUTH_CLIENT_SECRET`, `--type SecureString` and set `--value` to the client secret.
+To store the client secret, use `--name <someSecretName>`, `--type SecureString` and set `--value` to the client secret.
+Include `<someSecretName>` in the properties as shown above.

 ### Team to role map
 This defines the mapping between the synapse team and the AWS role.
 When